NOAA-EMC/NSEM-workflow/README.md

 ![](docs/nsem-workflow-060520.png)

-*Figure 1: Workflow diagram of NSEM deployed in Hera or WCOSS.
+*Figure 1: Workflow diagram of NSEM deployed on Hera or WCOSS.
 Model data to be hosted in the Coastal Wind and Water Event Database (CWWED).*

 ## Disclaimer